rebekkjm/helenmorkenno/_products/stories.md

 image: "Stories1.jpg"
 ---

 Each picture tells a story.
-Dimensions 30 x 30 cm.
+*Size with frame 30 x 30 cm*

 ![Sleep eluded me: Backlit image of person gazing into horizon in the wind]({{ site.github.url }}/img/Stories1.jpg)

 ![When the picnic was called off we played raindrop tag: Backlit image raindrops on window glass with cityscape in the horizon]({{ site.github.url }}/img/Stories2.jpg)